Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Evaluation

+We also mark the degree of $95^{th}$ percentile node ($d_{95}$) for the respective graphs in the plots.
+The way to interpret this is as follows.
+If an error of a protocol falls below the line, then any malicious user can inflate their degree estimate to be in the $>d_{95}$ percentile by staging a poisoning attack.
+Our protocols are more performant for the dense graph \textit{Syn} (attacks are prevented for both values of $\epsilon$).
+This is because of the $\tilde{O}(\frac{\sqrt{n}}{\epsilon})$ term in the malicious error --- is the dominant term for sparse graphs.

 We plot the measure $d_{95}-d_{80}$ in Figs. \ref{fig:FB:defl} and \ref{fig:Syn:defl} where $d_{k}$ denotes the degree of the $k$ percentile node.
 The way to interpret this is as follows.
-If an error falls outside the box, then malicious users can successfully deflate the degree of an honest target from $>95$ percentile to $<80$ percentile.
-Based on our results, we observe that \DegHybrid$(\cdot)$ is mostly effective in protecting against this attack even with a large number of malicious users $m=1500$.
+If an error falls to the left of the line, then malicious users can successfully deflate the degree of an honest target from $>95$ percentile to $<80$ percentile.
+Based on our results, we observe that \DegHybrid{} is mostly effective in protecting against this attack even with a large number of malicious users of $m=33\%$.